Super Rugby: Hurricanes stun Chiefs with last-gasp Jordie Barrett penalty

 The Hurricanes then tied the game inside the final 10 minutes, when hooker Asafo Aumua went over from a lineout drive.

 With the scores tied and ball in hand, the Hurricanes worked hard to get in position to win the match.
-It seemed they were playing for a penalty, stringing together 35 phases with very little forward progress, before Sowakula's baffling late hit gave them the reward they were searching for – Barrett making no mistake from 40m out and in front of the sticks.
+It seemed they were playing for a penalty, stringing together 35 phases with very little forward progress, before O'Neill's infringement gave them the reward they were searching for – Barrett making no mistake from 40m out and in front of the sticks.

 The result sees the Hurricanes firmly back in the hunt for the conference title, with bonus points the only factor separating them and the Chiefs.